kuma35/thinking-forth-jp/sphinx/chapter2.rst

 until you can weave a pattern that fits the bill.

 .. figure:: fig2-2.png
+   :name: fig2-2
    :alt: An iterative approach to analysis.

    An iterative approach to analysis.

 ..

-illustrates the iterative approach to the analysis phase.
+:numref:`fig2-2`  illustrates the iterative approach to the analysis phase.
 The final step is one of the most important: show the documented model to the customer.
 Use whatever means of communication are necessary—diagrams, tables, or cartoons—to convey your understanding to the customer and get the needed feedback.
 Even if you cycle through this loop a hundred times, it’s worth the effort.

 In the next three sections we’ll explore three techniques for defining and documenting the conceptual model: